-You hardly see any small cars on roads.
-One rarely see a colored car.
-Most cars are in shades of white, gray or brown.
+You hardly see any small cars on the roads.
+One rarely does see a colored car.
+Most cars are in shades of white, gray, or brown.
 Yes, black is a reasonably popular color for cars.

 Driving is on the right-hand side.
 This always confuses me as I look at the wrong side while crossing the road.
 Remember this when you go there.

-I did not enter a mosque in Sharjah as I was told that only Muslims are allowed inside.
-However, I did study the architecture of mosques from outside.
-Mosques in Sharjah follow the Turkish style of architecture with a dominant central dome and few tall minars.
+I did not enter a mosque as I was told that only Muslims are allowed inside.
+However, I did study the architecture of mosques from the outside.
+Mosques here follow the Turkish style of architecture with a dominant central dome and few tall minarets.
 The walls are plain and pale as the places of worship are expected in Islam.

 Flag of UAE

-Flags represent the countries through their colors and patterns.
-Do we all not love decoding the meaning and sometimes history hidden in the flags of a country.
+Flags represent countries through their colors and patterns.
+Do we all not love decoding the meaning and sometimes history hidden in the flags of a country?

-UAE flag is a rectangular flag with four colors – Red, White, Green & Black.
-Red stands for revolution, White for peace, Green for Islam and Black for Oil which is nothing but black gold for the country.
+The UAE flag is a rectangular flag with four colors – Red, White, Green, and black.
+Red stands for revolution, White for peace, Green for Islam, and Black for Oil which is nothing but black gold for the country.

-Cost of living in Sharjah is lower than in Dubai.
-So many people prefer to stay in Sharjah & work in Dubai.
-This means heavy morning and evening traffic between Sharjah & Dubai.
+- The cost of living here is lower than in Dubai.
+So many people prefer to stay here & work in Dubai.
+This means heavy morning and evening traffic to Dubai.

-Alcohol is absolutely banned in Sharjah.
+- Alcohol is absolutely banned.
 This makes it a preferred destination for tourism by families.
-Teetotallers like me can not be happier.
+Teetotallers like me cannot be happier.

-The National sport of UAE is Camel Racing.
-I think it is something that I would like to see some time.
+- The National sport of the UAE is Camel Racing.
+I think it is something that I would like to see sometime.

-I am told there is a lot of focus on education and government is ensuring there are books everywhere – at homes and at offices or at public places.
+- I am told there is a lot of focus on education and the government is ensuring there are books everywhere – at homes and at offices or at public places.

-Overall, it is a sweet little Emirate with beaches, cliffs, lagoons, museums and its enticing souks.
+Overall the first impressions of Sharjah are it is a sweet little Emirate with beaches, cliffs, lagoons, museums, and enticing souks.